altayaydemir/altay-dot-wtf/data/blog/mentors.md

 ---
-draft: true
-title: Release your mentors
+title: Set your mentors free
 oneliner: Don't be a daydreaming fucktard.
 date: '2020-12-09T18:45:39Z'
 ---

 I have spent a considerable amount of my life searching for mentors.
-It's always been hard to find a good match, especially during adolescence.
+It has always been hard to find a good match, especially during adolescence.
 As I grew older and narrowed my interests down, I got closer to people I look up to.
-Yet, I only saw the harmonic craftsman–apprentice relationships in stories.
+Yet, I only experienced the harmonic craftsman–apprentice relationships in stories.
 My numerous quests to find a mentor as a novice often ended up with huge disappointments.
-Still, I hoped for the days that would bring me the long-awaited harmony.
-I searched for someone to help me direct my enthusiasm to something meaningful, someone to give me the courage to create.
+Still, I hoped for the days that would bring me the long-awaited resonance.
+I searched for someone to help me direct my enthusiasm to something meaningful, someone to help me understand why I am doing what I am doing, someone to give me the courage to create.

-_If you are not good enough, I can't help you.
-If you can achieve things on your own, you don't need me.
-If you're going to leave me after all those things I teach, why would I help you?_

 It took me quite a long time with trial and error to realize how impossible that is.
 It's the most stupid expectation I ever had.
 Eventually, I have opened my eyes.
 There is less hope involved since then.
 If you can live without hope, nothing will disappoint you.

-### Mentors don't scale
+### Your mentors don't scale

-In his interview with The Futur, Seth Godin presents a remarkably persuasive idea that bursts the bubble of mentorship: **heroes over mentors.**
+In his interview with _The Futur_, Seth Godin presents a remarkably persuasive idea that bursts the bubble of mentorship: **heroes over mentors.**

-> The hustle people, go find yourself a mentor, that mentor who'll look out for you, that mentor can change everything.
-If you can find someonelike that please by all means, but let's do the math.
-For every successful person in the public eye, there's 2000 people who want that person to be their mentor.
-How does that math work?
-Mentors don't scale.
-The alternative is to find heroes and they don't even need to know that you exist.
-You can ask yourself, what would susan do, what would tracy do, what would bob do?
-And use their voice in your head as a compass to help you go on a path.
-Because heroes are easy to find, and they scale like crazy.
-So before hide by saying well the reason I'm stuck is I don't have a mentor, maybe what you ought to say is figure out the Shazam method, the strenght of S and dilligence of H and persistence of A and the insight of Z, whatever heroes you want to assembe as your advisors go find those heroes and then start.
-You don't need anyone's permission.

-We all have a scarce amount of people around us who we can call mentors.
-But the world is full of people who can be our heroes.
-And Seth is one of them.
+He says that we usually get this two-hundred IQ advice from the hustle people, to find ourselves a mentor—a mentor who'll look out for us, a mentor that can change everything.
+The math, however, doesn't add up.
+For every prolific person in the public eye, there are thousands of people who want that person to be their mentor.
+This approach doesn't scale.
+It never did, and never will.

+The alternative is to find heroes that don't even need to be aware of our existence.
+We can study their ideas and ask ourselves what would they do in such situations.
+Heroes are easy to find, and they scale exponentially.
+It's the most beneficial leverage of the digital age.
+We have no excuse to say we are stuck because we don't have a mentor.
+The world is full of heroes, and we don't need anyone's permission.

-### Mentors may manipulate
+### Your mentors may manipulate

 In the real world, everyone minds their own business.
-And most of the mentor-mentee relationships are built to do business.
-Nobody gives unconditionally.
-There is always a bargain.
+Today, we build most of the mentor-mentee relationships to serve a business.
+We are living in an era in which nobody gives unconditionally.
+There is always a bargain unless you are not playing zero-sum games.

-In his (another) recent interview with Offscreen Magazine, Seth Godin presents a crystal clear definition of manipulation.
+In his (another) recent interview with _Offscreen Magazine_, Seth Godin presents a crystal clear definition of manipulation.

 > _If people know what you already know –about your product, your service, and your methods– would they still be eager to buy from you?_
 >